robertfischer3/spring_crypto_watcher/README.md

 recognizable patterns that code be used for automated trading.
 In production applications, a more robust library such as [TA Lib](https://pypi.org/project/TA-Lib/) would be implemented.
 The TA Lib library has sophisticated candlestick pattern recognition but relies on having
 Cython available.
-The goal here was to avoid requiring a potentially complex implementation for the grader, so a simplified pattern recognition library was developed in `japanesecandles.py` instead
+The goal here was to avoid requiring a potentially complex implementation for the grader, so a simplified pattern recognition library was utilized in `japanesecandles.py` instead.
 ### HTML Files
 The templates/markets directory contains the following:
 #### index.html